Mushfirat/Image-Noise-Remover/README.md

 Image Noise Remover
 ============

 This is a Autoencoder model prepared to remove noise from images of size 512x360
+The predicted image is little blurry but is clearly better than the noisy one.

 ![](preview1.png)
 ![](preview2.png)

 ## Setup

-Download a lot of images from the internet, e.g. kaggle Put some of those images in dataset/test & the rest in dataset/train
+Download a lot of images from the internet, e.g. kaggle
+Put some of those images in dataset/test & the rest in dataset/train